kennetpostigo/lwt-node/CONTRIBUTING.md

 ## Project Overview

-`reason-node` for the most part is a wrapper around the stdlib for the sync portions and lwt for the async portions.
+`lwt-node` for the most part is a wrapper around the stdlib for the sync portions and lwt for the async portions.
 However there are some missing portions that aren't accounted for (path, http, etc.) in the stdlib or lwt.
 In those cases they are implemented seperately.

 ## Building and testing from source